A Local's Favourite Caves in Iceland

 There are many stories connected to this cave, both historical stories and stories about ghosts and elves.

-You can read more about Steinahellir cave in my travel-blog: The historic Steinahellir Cave in South Iceland
+You can read more about the Steinahellir cave in my travel blog: The historical Steinahellir Cave in South Iceland, where I tell you about the 13 frightening-looking ghosts by the cave.

 Loftsalahellir caveRegína inside Loftsalahellir cave South-Iceland

-I have noticed that Loftsalahellir cave by Dyrhólaey island has become popular for a photoshoot, but this tuff cave was earlier used as an assembly place for the farmers of this area in Mýrdalur.
+I have noticed that Loftsalahellir cave by Dyrhólaey island has become popular for photoshoots, but this tuff cave was previously used as an assembly place for the farmers of the Mýrdalur region.

 Cape Dyrhólaey in South Iceland - the One with the Big Arch